soundpress/RulesOfNYC/docs/c47/index.rst

       (C) The household must, at the time of certification and up to the time when the lease for the housing to which LINC III rental assistance will be applied is executed, include at least one member who:

-         (i) is currently eligible for HRA shelter under Section 452.9 of Title 18 of the New York Codes, Rules and Regulations as a victim of domestic violence within the meaning of Section 452.2(g) of Title 18 of the New York Codes, Rules and Regulations and Section 459-a of the New York Social Services Law and either resides in a DHS shelter and is eligible for shelter as determined by DHS pursuant to Parts 351 and 352 of Title 18 of the New York Codes, Rules and Regulations, or resides in an HRA shelter; or
+         (i) is currently eligible for HRA shelter under Section 452.9 of Title 18 of the New York Codes, Rules and Regulations as a victim of domestic violence within the meaning of Section 452.2(g) of Title 18 of the New York Codes, Rules and Regulations and § 459-a of the New York Social Services Law and either resides in a DHS shelter and is eligible for shelter as determined by DHS pursuant to Parts 351 and 352 of Title 18 of the New York Codes, Rules and Regulations, or resides in an HRA shelter; or

-         (ii) is in receipt of LINC VI rental assistance and has submitted an application for LINC III rental assistance on a form and in a format established by HRA and was eligible for HRA shelter under Section 452.9 of Title 18 of the New York Codes, Rules and Regulations as a victim of domestic violence within the meaning of Section 452.2(g) of Title 18 of the New York Codes, Rules and Regulations and Section 459-a of the New York Social Services Law at the time his or her application for LINC VI rental assistance was approved; and
+         (ii) is in receipt of LINC VI rental assistance and has submitted an application for LINC III rental assistance on a form and in a format established by HRA and was eligible for HRA shelter under Section 452.9 of Title 18 of the New York Codes, Rules and Regulations as a victim of domestic violence within the meaning of Section 452.2(g) of Title 18 of the New York Codes, Rules and Regulations and § 459-a of the New York Social Services Law at the time his or her application for LINC VI rental assistance was approved; and

       (D) The household must, at the time of certification and up to the time of lease signing, be in compliance with Public Assistance requirements.

    (2) The number of eligible households that will be certified to receive LINC III rental assistance will be limited by the amount of available funding.
-Subject to HRA's exercise of discretion under subdivision (a) of section 7-09 of this chapter, upon finding that a household has met the eligibility requirements set forth in paragraph (1) of this subdivision and that appropriate funding is available to provide LINC III rental assistance to such household, HRA and/or DHS shall issue such household a certification letter.
+Subject to HRA's exercise of discretion under subdivision (a) of 68 RCNY § 7-09, upon finding that a household has met the eligibility requirements set forth in paragraph (1) of this subdivision and that appropriate funding is available to provide LINC III rental assistance to such household, HRA and/or DHS shall issue such household a certification letter.
 The letter will include an expiration date and will be conditioned on the household continuing to meet the requirements of paragraph (1) of this subdivision.
 Priority will be given to families who have resided in a DHS Shelter or an HRA Shelter for the longest consecutive periods, families currently residing in an HRA Shelter who have reached the 180-day time limit under New York Social Services Law § 459-b and would otherwise be discharged to a DHS Shelter, and families who are currently residing in a DHS Shelter due to lack of capacity in HRA Shelters or who have been discharged from an HRA Shelter to a DHS Shelter.

-   (3) At the time of certification, and prior to lease signing, HRA will calculate, pursuant to subdivision (b) of section 7-06 of this chapter, the household's maximum monthly rent amount, the maximum monthly LINC III rental assistance amount and any contributions required to be made by household members not eligible for Public Assistance.
-The LINC III rental assistance amount and the amounts of any required contributions are subject to change during the household's participation in the LINC III program as set forth in paragraph (3) and subparagraph (G) of paragraph (2) of subdivision (b) of section 7-06 of this chapter.
+   (3) At the time of certification, and prior to lease signing, HRA will calculate, pursuant to subdivision (b) of 68 RCNY § 7-06, the household's maximum monthly rent amount, the maximum monthly LINC III rental assistance amount and any contributions required to be made by household members not eligible for Public Assistance.
+The LINC III rental assistance amount and the amounts of any required contributions are subject to change during the household's participation in the LINC III program as set forth in paragraph (3) and subparagraph (G) of paragraph (2) of subdivision (b) of 68 RCNY § 7-06.

    (4) In no event shall HRA certify for LINC III rental assistance a household that includes the perpetrator of the domestic violence that resulted in the determination of eligibility for HRA shelter described in subparagraph (C) of paragraph (1) of subdivision (a) of this section.